ftctechnh/ftc_app/README.md

 * uses tuner to adjust drivetrain multiplier and senscurve exponents
 * iterative opmode

+Tuner:
+* use this to adjust values of something while program is running.

-look in individual classes for more info
+look in individual classes for more info.